Chandrika Siriwardena: Career

 At the age of five, Chandrika joined Lama Pitiya children's program in Radio Ceylon.
 She excelled as a Sinhala singer of excellent grade, and a Tamil singer of excellent grade and a classical Singer during her career at Radio Ceylon.
-Her elder brother Sunil Siriwardena was famous on the radio as a simple singer.
-One day he took Chandrika to the duet of the Thalamala Waruna song that he was supposed to sing.
-She then sang a simple song Raththaranin Ran Mala Nobendata for a simple song program at Radio Ceylon.
-At the age of 18, she went to G. S. B. Rani's 'Tharangani' program without an audition where she sang her first popular song Ukdandu Ginnen Upannemi written by Saman Chandranath Weerasinghe and music by Sarath Dassanayake.
+Her elder brother Sunil Siriwardena was famous on the radio as a singer.
+Chandrika Siriwiwardena's debut radio single was Thalamala Waruna a song by Sunil Siriwardena in which she was featured.
+She then sang a song Raththaranin Ran for a song program at Radio Ceylon.
+At the age of 18, she went to G. S. B. Rani's 'Tharangani' program where she sang her first popular song Ukdandu Dunnen Upannemi written by Saman Chandranath Weerasinghe and produced by Sarath Dassanayake.

-After completing education, she went India and obtained a master's degree from Bhatkhande University with a First Grade Pass.
-She excels in North Indian classical music as well as South Indian Carnatic music during that period.
-After returning to Sri Lanka, she sang the song Viyo Wee Mihimadala for the television serial Sura Asura.
+After completing her education, she went to India and obtained a master's degree from Bhatkhande University with a First Grade Pass.
+She majored in North Indian classical music as well as South Indian Carnatic music during that period.
+After returning to Sri Lanka, she sang the song Viyo Wee Mihimadala for the teledrama Sura Asura.

-Chandrika has rendered her voice as well as acted in many films including, Thilaka Saha Thilaka, Giju Lihiniyo, Raththaran Amma, Devduwa and Jeewana Kandulu.
+Chandrika has rendered her voice as well as acted in many films including, Giju Lihiniyo, Raththaran Amma, Devduwa and Anjalika.
 She won Sarasaviya Award for the song Nim Walalla in the film Hithawathiya.
 She has sung several songs under semi-classical music.
 Her song Ranabima Marune Sinhalayeknam became an extremely popular song in Sri Lanka.
 Chandrika won awards for the films Sinasenna Raththaran in the 80's, the film Hithawathiya and the film Chaya.
 In the film Chaya she contributed as a choreographer for Sabeetha Perera.
+Chandrika mainly focused on playback singing and did not release any music albums during her career, her music is mainly consumed through Sri Lankan radio and is not fully available on modern streaming services.